eudoxia0/eudoxia0.github.io/article/_posts/2023-04-10-effective-spaced-repetition.md

 It can help to visualize the concepts you're acquiring as being like a graph, where each node represents a discrete concept having certain properties, and the edges in the graphs are questions which get you from one concept to another.

+## Rule: Cache Your Insights {#caching}

+When studying, you will often infer new knowledge that is not explicitly written down in the text by thinking about what you've just read.
+After verifying that your inference is actually true, it can be helpful to "cache your insight"---to make a flashcard for that new discovered piece of knowledge.

 ## Rule: Learning Hierarchies {#hier}